Tulcea County

-Tulcea County (/ro/) is a county (județ) of Romania, in the historical region Dobruja, with the capital city at Tulcea.
+Tulcea County (/ro/) is a county (județ) of Romania, in the historical region Northern Dobruja, with the capital city at Tulcea.
 It includes in its northeast corner the large and thinly-populated delta of the Danube.

 Demographics

 In 2021, Tulcea County had a population of 193,355.
 The population density was 22.8/km^{2}, the lowest among the counties of Romania, due to the inclusion within the area of the lowly-populated Danube estuarial wetlands.
+The county is also the least populous in the country.